makijurowski/TheWall/README.md

-# The Wall Using ASP.NET
+# The Wall Message Board

 - This project consists of a simple messaging board for users to exchange posts and comments.